How to Add the Geography of Antarctica to your Glossary

 Look at the map and count all the countries involved.
 Add that information to your glossary.

 You may also want to print or draw the map as the illustration on your Glossary page, although there are more illustration ideas below:

 How to Draw the Geography of Antarctica

 Copying the map above is a great illustration for your Antarctica page.
 But there are also animal ideas.

 Remember, the Antarctic is the home of the SOUTH POLE and PENGUINS!
 Many different species of penguins!

-Penguins are an important part of Antarctica, so you may want to draw a penguin, or at least include one in your drawing.
-Since it can be hard to make plain water, ice, and snow interesting, think about using animals like penguins, killer whales, or seals as part of your creation.
+Penguins are an important part of Antarctica, so if you don’t draw a penguin, you may want to at least include one in your drawing.